CORONAVIRUS AND THE PARISH. UP TO DATE INFORMATION AND NEWS: CLICK HERE

 The Parish Clergy

-The Parish Priest, the Rev Fr Stephen Day, and the parish deacons, the Revs Pat Jeary and Leo Poole, are ably assisted by a great number of parishioners who carry out a huge number of different ministries and roles.
+The Parish Priest, the Rev Fr Stephen Day, and the parish deacon, the Rev Leo Poole, are ably assisted by a great number of parishioners who carry out a huge number of different ministries and roles.

 This Week’s Newsletter